 Rules and Features

-You can contribute between $120 and $2,550 a year on a before-tax basis to reimburse yourself for eligible out-of-pocket dental, vision, and preventive care medical expenses.
+You can contribute between $120 and $2,600 per year on a before-tax basis to reimburse yourself for eligible out-of-pocket dental, vision and preventive care medical expenses.
 Contributions are taken each pay period before federal and, in most locations, state and local taxes are withheld.

 OTC Drugs, Medicines and Biologicals

 You may be reimbursed for over-the-counter medicines and biologicals through your LPSA only in instances when a physician has prescribed the medicine or biologicals or if the medicine is insulin.

 - Your share of expenses that are not paid by your dental and/or vision plan, such as deductibles, coinsurance and copays, and charges that exceed maximum allowed amounts or other plan limits;

 - Vision care expenses, such as exams, prescription eyeglasses and sunglasses, prescription contact lenses, and laser surgery, that are not covered by your medical or vision plan;